The Tapestry of Preaching

 - Hearer Interpretation.
 The sermon includes takeaways for the listeners, helping them see how their new lives in Christ look when lived out in their unique circumstances.

 I appreciate this way of looking at sermon essentials for several reasons.
 One is that it’s robust enough to encompass several important parts of preaching.
-At times I’ve had thoughts like this: “You know, what preaching in our synod really needs to do better is…” and then I filled in the blank with one critical element of preaching I felt was lacking.
+At times I’ve had thoughts like this: “You know, what preaching in our synod really needs to do better is. . .” and then I filled in the blank with one critical element of preaching I felt was lacking.
 Have you had similar thoughts?
 “The one thing we need to hear from our pulpits is. . .
 Clearer law and gospel.
 Less formulaic law and gospel.
 Encouragements to sanctified living.
 Specific direction for how to live.
 Less third use of the law.
 Applications that meet people where they’re at.
 More instruction for a biblically illiterate culture.”
 These all have merit, but which one is the thing?
 Which of these is the one element that, if done more/less/better/differently, could substantially improve our preaching?
 Here’s my answer: it’s not just one thing.
 In every sermon, there are multiple priorities to consider.
 In every opportunity to speak God’s Word to people, there are several things a preacher should keep in his mind and articulate with his mouth.
 The Tapestry of Preaching’s four threads of sermonic discourse help us name what those essentials are.
 Once we have identified them, we can work with them.

 A related quality that commends The Tapestry of Preaching is that it provides a way to talk about preaching with less risk of talking past one another.
-One brother, through countless hours of listening and talking with people, he has come to believe that preaching must connect with the real lives of real listeners.
+One brother, through countless hours of listening and talking with people, has come to believe that preaching must connect with the real lives of real listeners.
 Christian preaching must speak to people in their language and communicate in a way that hits home.
 It must address people’s real lives, not with generalities but with specifics they can relate to.
 For this preacher, Hearer Interpretation is key.
 A different brother knows that many of his hearers are new to the faith.
 There’s so much in Scripture they don’t know.
 He covered the basics with them in his instruction class, but there was hardly time to ponder every subject.
 Therefore, he values Theological Confession in his preaching.
 The Tapestry of Preaching values both of these priorities.
-So, instead of each of us focusing on one aspect of preaching to the exclusion of others—and arguing about which one should be foremost—the Tapestry can help us remember to prioritize one or more thread without leaving the others unattended.
+So, instead of each of us focusing on one aspect of preaching to the exclusion of others—and arguing about which one should be foremost—the Tapestry can help us remember to prioritize one or more threads without leaving the others unattended.

 A final strong point of the Tapestry is its flexibility.
 The four threads of discourse listed above are not meant to be a sermon outline.
 (In other places Schmitt does, however, suggest that in some situations, walking through the four threads might work well.
 But he warns that, done too often, that would quickly become formulaic.)
 The four threads of discourse can be woven together in any number of ways, utilizing many different sermonic forms and structures.
 Do you like to stick with deductive, theme-and-parts outlines?
 You can weave the four threads into your parts.
 Are you a preacher who likes to think and preach more inductively, moving from specific details of a text or listeners’ situations toward a key point or idea?
 You can weave the four threads into such structures.
 Do you like narrative or storied preaching, connecting the true stories of the Bible to your listeners’ stories?
 Do you like relational or dialogical approaches to preaching?
 Do you like to work from a central image and use it to tie your sermon together and to make it memorable?
 The four threads of the Tapestry can be woven into a wide variety of sermon structures.